 When it comes to choosing where to stay in New Zealand, the choices are as vast as the country's landscapes.
-From luxury lodges to remote campsites, there are lodging options to suit all budgets and tastes.
+From luxury lodges to remote campsites, there are New Zealand lodging options to suit all budgets and tastes.
 One general tip is to look out for the Qualmark symbol when booking, as this means a property has been independently assessed against a set of national quality standards.
-Below is a rundown of your options in New Zealand.
+Below is a rundown of your New Zealand lodging options.

 The great outdoors may beckon relentlessly, but that doesn't mean you have to rough it when you explore New Zealand.
 On the contrary, in recent years there's been a growing trend towards high-end lodges, offering luxury accommodation, quality service and gourmet cuisine in stunning natural environments.

 On the South Island, in the popular tourist resort of Queenstown, the Rees is one example.
 A luxury lodge straddling the shores of Lake Wakatipu, highlights include panoramic alpine vistas, hotel rooms and apartments with private balconies, and fine dining by an award-winning chef.

 On the southern end of the North Island near Wellington, Wharekauhau Lodge is another memorable option.
 Situated on Palliser Bay, this grand lodge harks back to the grandeur of Edwardian times, combining luxury accommodations with horseback riding, fine dining and a day spa.